Olympic Pipeline Tragedy

 Response

-Response to the pipeline tragedy was carried out under the federal Oil Pollution Act, Washington’s Water Pollution Control Act, and Oil and Hazardous Substance Spill Prevention and Response Act.
+On-the-ground response to the pipeline tragedy was carried out under the federal Oil Pollution Act, Washington’s Water Pollution Control Act, and Oil and Hazardous Substance Spill Prevention and Response Act.
 An oversight board, called the Natural Resource Trustees, was established; its members include: the United States Department of Commerce as represented by the National Oceanic and Atmospheric Administration; the United States Department of the Interior as represented by the United States Fish and Wildlife Service; the State of Washington as represented by the Department of Ecology; the City of Bellingham; the Lummi Nation; and the Nooksack Indian Tribe.

 The Trustees and the Olympic Pipeline Company established a fund of $500,000 that funded long-term monitoring and maintenance activities related to this incident through 2020.
 Long-term monitoring and maintenance support is now included as part of the City’s operational budget using a variety of funding sources.